 Southwestern Adventist University Education Department is committed to inspiring knowledge, faith, and service through Christ-centered education.
-Our mission is to prepare effective educators who are equipped for teaching in Seventh-day Adventist schools and/or Texas public schools.
+Our mission is to prepare effective educators who are equipped to teach and lead in a range of educational settings, including Seventh-day Adventist schools and/or Texas public schools.